edunham/site/2015/02/13/my_second_steps_with_javascript.rst

 a disinherited royal heir.
 (Sure, some people do the latter `for fun`_, but they have a lot more free time than I do.)

-There are ways that I could have my server run other peoples' code in a "secure" way, but it's a lot easier to simply automate their browsers to run their calculations for them.
+There are ways that I could have my server run other people's code in a "secure" way, but it's a lot easier to simply automate their browsers to run their calculations for them.